liquid-rust/pldi23-artifact/README.md

 root@a02214363d68:/src# rustc-flux section2.rs
 ```

-Since the file doesn't contain any errors the result is not too exciting and the command finishes successfully without producing any output.
+Since the file doesn't contain any errors the command finishes successfully without producing any output.
 Let's introduce some errors and see if Flux can catch them.

-The function [`abs`](./src/section2.rs#L17) from Figure 1 in the paper, computes the absolute value of the `i32` input `x`.
+The function [`abs`](./src/section2.rs#L17) (Figure 1 in the paper) computes the absolute value of the `i32` input `x`.
 The output type specifies that the returned value is a non-negative `i32` whose value is at least as much as `x`.
 Suppose we forgot to negate `x` in the then branch [(L19)](./src/section2.rs#L19), i.e., let's modify the file as follows:

 ```diff
 diff --git a/section2.rs b/section2.rs